Factory License

 • Hospitals, clinics, diagnostic centres, and nursing homes

-• Brick fields, stone crushers, and construction material plants
+• Brick fields, stone crushers, and construction material units

 • Warehouses, cold storage units, and logistics facilities